Harsh-ECX/MySQL/MySQL for Linux EN.md

-EXPRESSCLUSTER X for Linux MySQL HowTo
+MYSQL with EXPRESSCLUSTER X on Linux
 ===

 About this guide